awsdocs/nice-dcv-admin-guide/doc_source/enable-quic.md

 By default, NICE DCV uses the WebSocket protocol, which is based on TCP, for data transport\.

-You can configure NICE DCV to use the QUIC transport protocol, which is based on UDP, for data transport\.
-Using QUIC can improve performance if your network experiences high latency and packet loss\.
-If you enable QUIC, the NICE DCV server uses the QUIC protocol for data transport, but it continues to use WebSocket for authentication traffic\.
+You can configure NICE DCV to use the QUIC transport protocol for data transport\.
+The transport protocol is based on UDP\.
+If your network experiences high latency and packet loss, using QUIC might improve performance\.
+If you enable QUIC, the NICE DCV server uses the QUIC protocol for data transport\.
+However, it continues to use WebSocket for authentication traffic\.

 **Note**
-You can only use QUIC if your network and security configuration allows UDP traffic\.
+If UDP traffic is permitted by your network and security configuration, you can only use QUIC\.

-If you enable QUIC, clients can choose to use the QUIC protocol for transporting data when connecting to a session on the NICE DCV server\.
-If clients don't choose the QUIC protocol when they connect, they will use WebSocket\.
-For more information about choosing the QUIC protocol when connecting to a session, see [ Connecting to a NICE DCV Session](https://docs.aws.amazon.com/dcv/latest/userguide/using-connecting.html) in the *NICE DCV User Guide*\.
+If you enable QUIC, clients can use the QUIC protocol for transporting data when connecting to a NICE DCV server session\.
+If clients don't use the QUIC protocol when they connect, they use WebSocket\.
+For more information about the QUIC protocol, see [ Connecting to a NICE DCV Session](https://docs.aws.amazon.com/dcv/latest/userguide/using-connecting.html) in the *NICE DCV User Guide*\.

 ------
 #### [ Windows NICE DCV server ]